 What can you expect to make when you work as a PMHNP?
 While it’s reassuring to know that you should find plenty of jobs available, it’s even better to know that they pay well.
 According to BLS, nurse practitioners make an average salary of $111,680 annually.
 On the high end, NPs make over $190,900.
 On the lower end, NPs have an average salary of $84,120.
 Different factors can affect how much you make as a psychiatric nurse practitioner.
 For example, you might make more while working in a hospital that provides mental health services.
 The average pay in these settings for NPs is around $124,660 per year.
 Working as a PMHNP in an outpatient care center that provides mental health services has an average pay of around $122,840 per year.
 Other factors can also affect the salary you earn in this career, such as your geographical location, years of experience, and degree.
 You might earn more in certain parts of the country, or you might have higher pay with a more advanced degree.

 If you’re thinking of becoming a psychiatric mental health nurse practitioner, please contact American Sentinel College of Nursing and Health Sciences at Post University.
-Our degree programs can help you prepare to work as a PMHNP, so you can enjoy a fulfilling career helping others.
+You can take our psychiatric nurse practitioner program online to build your PMHNP skills.

 Thank you for reading!
 The views and information provided in this post do not reflect Post University programs and/or outcomes directly.
 If you are interested in learning more about our programs, you can find a complete list of our programs on our website or reach out directly!